canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 ## Congratulations
 duration: 1:00

-Congratulations, you have created your first graphical snap for Ubuntu Core.
+Congratulations, you have created your first graphical snap for Ubuntu.